 Predictions by SINTEF

 The table below is based on the Hydrogen for Europe pre-study results and slightly modified by SINTEF.
-The different colours represent a prediction of the production methods of hydrogen in the coming decades.
+The different colors represent a prediction of the production methods of hydrogen in the coming decades.

 The black line